great-expectations/great_expectations/docs/guides/validation_operators_and_actions_intro.rst

 In addition to returning this object, the operator has side effects.
 It will store the validation results and will send a notification (e.g., Slack).

-The stores for validation results and the data snapshots, and the webshook where the notifications should be sent are specified in the operator's configuration.
+The stores for validation results and the data snapshots, and the webhook where the notifications should be sent are specified in the operator's configuration.

 How do I invoke an operator?